FlorijanBar/Knjiznica/README.md

-Made by using Java- Spring Boot framework
+Made by using Java- Spring Boot framework.
 For successful entry, you need to login with the following information: http://localhost:9000/home
 username: knjiznica@mev.hr